GovindSuresh/govindsuresh.github.io/_posts/2020-01-06-reducing-bias-in-toxic-comments.md

 The next stage in the process was taking our text sequences and getting them in a format where we could match them with the relevant embeddings as they passed into the model.

 Firstly I trained the Keras tokenizer object on the pre-proccessed corpus.
-This created a large dictionary which matched words to unique indexes based on the number of occurances of that word in the corpus.
+This creates a large dictionary which matched words to unique indexes based on the number of occurances of that word in the corpus.
 I then was able to use the trained tokenizer to convert the comments into sequences of word indexes to pass into the model.
 After this, each sequence was padded to be the same length.

 The final preperation stage was to create the embedding matrix.
-This is a matrix of word embedding vectors, taken from our embeddings file, for all words where we can find a match in our vocabulary.
+This is simply a matrix of word embedding vectors where we are able to find a match between the words from our tokenizer with a word in the embeddings file.
 This matrix is used as the weights in the embedding layer as discussed in the next stage.

 #### Input layer and applying the word embeddings
 The data is then passed into the input layer.
 The shape of the input layer is determined by the length that I padded the sequences to.
 Controlling this length is one way to control the model complexity, where shorter sequences are faster to train at the cost of lost information.

-The next layer is then the embedding layer, where the text sequences are converted into the vector representations.
+The next layer is then the embedding layer, where the text sequences are converted into their vector representations.
 To do this, when I defined the embedding layer, I passed in the word embedding matrix created earlier as the weights for this layer and then set this to be frozen so the numbers did not change during the training process.

 #### LSTM Layers and final output
 For this model, I decided on using a single bidirectional LSTM layer, using tanh activation.
 The difference between this and a standard LSTM is that the model reads accross a given sequence both forwards and backwards and then combines the output of each pass through.
-The idea behind doing this is that the words which come after a given word also give useful context to a word, therefore we should build better understanding by reading through the sequence in each direction.
+The idea behind doing this is that the words which come after a given word also give useful information about the context of the word in question, therefore we should build better understanding by reading through the sequence in each direction.
 LSTM layers can be stacked on each other to try and parse out further information, however this adds to an already very long training process.

 The data then goes through a global max pooling layer before being passed through a 462 node dense layer using ReLU activation.
 The final layer is a 2 node output layer which uses the sigmoid activation function to generate binary classes.